 The Johns Hopkins Bloomberg School of Public Health Office of Information Technology seeks a Multimedia Technician who provides support for with classroom technology, audio/visual equipment, applications, products or services, and assists faculty, staff, and students experiencing procedural or operating difficulty by investigating equipment and software problems, resolving issues directly.

 The successful candidate will be a motivated, proactive, client-oriented team player.
 The candidate will be organized and provide an excellent customer service experience for clients.
 Attention to detail, customer service focus and positive work ethic a must.
 Must be able to work flexible hours, including some evenings, weekends, and overtime.

 Specific Duties & Responsibilities

-Classroom Technology & Multimedia Support (80%)
+Classroom Technology and Multimedia Support (75%)

 Provides audio/visual and collaborative technologies support to clients, responding to telephone calls, emails, and personnel requests for technical support.

 Records, prioritizes, and tracks all assigned help calls and documents work efforts in a ticketing system.

 Ensures timely attention to requests to meet service SLAs, in keeping with departmental processes.

 Simulates or recreates technical issues to resolve operating difficulties.

 Performs troubleshooting of podium A/V devices, room control systems, microphones, projectors, audio recording units, and other related equipment in classroom and special event environments.